mever-team/FairBench/docs/basics/forks.md

 To create forks by analyzing categorical values found in iterables, use the
 `categories@` operator.
-For example, appled on a list with entries "Man" and "Woman" this operator creates two branches storing binary membership for each.
+For example, when applied on a list whose entries are among "Man".
+"Woman", "Nonbin" this operator creates three branches storing binary membership for each of those declared genders.

 <div id="code5" class="code-block" style="display:none;">
 ```python